JamaCodes/FrontEndCapstone/README.md

 ## What is Tell Em Why You Mad?

-Tell Em Why You Mad is a new product offering that you have been tasked with building.
-It's an app for people to use to organize their daily tasks, events, news article, friends, and chat messages.
-Users can either log in or register, and then get started adding articles, tasks, events, and messages.
+Tell Em Why You Mad is a new product offering that allows you to quickly create email advocacy campaigns.
+It's an app for everyday people to use to organize their community behind an issue and vote in a lawmakers inbox.
+Users can either log in or register, and then get started adding campaigns and emails.

 [ERD]-()